kube-rs/website/docs/controllers/intro.md

 to be classified as an operator.

-The term **operator** is thus a flashier word that makes the **common use-case** for user-written CRD controllers more understandable.
-If you have a CRD you likely want a controller for it.
+The term **operator** is a flashier term that makes the **common use-case** for user-written CRD controllers more understandable.
+If you have a CRD, you likely want to write a controller for it ([otherwise why](https://kubernetes.io/docs/concepts/configuration/configmap/) go through the effort of making a custom resource?).

 ## Guide Focus